VHS Revival treads unfamiliar ground with a familiar friend

 There is so much action on offer here that you almost become numb to it, and scenes like the one in which McClane is shot out of a manhole threaten to push our mortal warrior into immortal territory.
 An odd criticism for a movie of this nature, but as with the scene in the original Die Hard when a down on his luck McClane is seen picking glass out of his feet, a little introspection can go a long way, while Bonnie Bedelia’s Holly remains painfully absent in a series which puts such a strong emphasis on family.

-Still, this is a fine sequel indeed; a relentless, smash-mouth affair that succeeds in rejuvenating the series before it had the chance to grow stale.
+Still, this is a fine sequel indeed; a relentless, smash-mouth affair that succeeds in rejuvenating the series before it had a chance to grow stale.
 At the time of its release, Die Hard with a Vengeance gave us a plot immersed very much in the sensational, but the terrorist angle has lent proceedings a more ominous tone post-911, and it is hard to imagine a movie of this nature being made in today’s sensitive climate.

 I suppose the madness of Hollywood will never eclipse that of reality, regardless of how far they push the boundaries.